-The length of time to wait from the time the operating system is started to when the first heartbeat is expected.
+This is the length of time to wait from when the operating system is started to when the first heartbeat is expected.

-Surveillance does not take effect until the next time the operating system is started after the parameters have been set.
+Surveillance does not take effect until the next time the operating system is started after setting the parameters.

-You can initiate surveillance mode immediately from Service Aids.
-In addition to the three options above, a fourth option allows you to select immediate surveillance, and rebooting of the system is not necessarily required.
+If desired, surveillance mode can be initiated immediately from Service Aids.
+In addition to the three options above, a fourth option is available to allow you to select immediate surveillance and rebooting of the system is not necessarily required.

-If operating system surveillance is enabled (and system firmware has passed control to the operating system), and the service processor does not detect any heartbeats from the operating system, the service processor assumes the system is hung and takes action according to the reboot/restart policy settings.
-See "Service Processor Reboot/Restart Recovery" on page 3-25.
+If operating system surveillance is enabled (and system firmware has passed control to the operating system), and SP does not detect any heartbeats from the operating system, the SP assumes the system is hung and takes action according to the reboot/restart policy settings.
+See "Service Processor Reboot/Restart Recovery" on page 3-24.

-If surveillance is selected from the service processor menus which are only available at bootup, then surveillance is enabled by default as soon as the system boots.
-From Service Aids, the selection is optional.
+If surveillance is selected from the service processor menus which are only available at bootup, then surveillance is by default enabled as soon as the system boots.
+From Service Aids the selection is optional.